 - Manufacturing (2,656 million or 8.8%)

 In combination these three industries accounted for 9,477 million in total or 31.4% of the total value added by industry in the Gold Coast City.

 In comparison, the same 3 industries in Queensland accounted for 9.3% in Health Care and Social Assistance; 8.4% in Construction and 6.8% in Manufacturing.

 The major differences between the value added by industries of Gold Coast City and Queensland were:

-- A smaller percentage of value added by Public Administration and Safety (4.1% compared to 6.8%)
+- A larger percentage of value added by Retail Trade (7.3% compared to 4.9%)